Amenemhat III: Neferuptah

 The pyramid of Neferuptah was built 2 km south-east of Amenemhat III's Hawara pyramid.
 It was excavated by Nagib Farag and Zaky Iskander in 1956.
-The superstructure of the pyramid is near completely lost and the substructure was found full of groundwater, but her burial was otherwise undisturbed including both her sarcophagus and funerary equipment.
+The superstructure of the pyramid is near completely lost and the substructure was found full of groundwater, but her burial was otherwise undisturbed, including both her sarcophagus and funerary equipment.

+Attestations

 Sculpture

 Amenemhat III and Sensuret III are the best attested rulers of the Middle Kingdom by number of statues, with about 80 statues that can be assigned to the former.
 The sculpture of Amenemhat III continued the tradition of Senusret III, though it pursued a more natural and expressive physiognomy, while retaining an idealized image.
 A wide range of stones were used for the sculpture of the king, include white limestone, obsidian, chalcedony and copper alloy.
 Furthermore, the king introduced new and re-interpreted types of sculptures, many of which were inspired by far older works.
 Two broad facial types can be assigned to Amenemhat III: An expressive style where the face of the king has its musculature, bone structure, and furrows clearly marked which is evidently inspired by the sculpture of Senusret III, and a humanized style where the face is simplified with few or no folds or furrows to avoid sharp transitions between features and thus have a generally softer, more youthful expression.